One-a-Day...for the Heart: What is That?

 What do you want to be when you grow up?
 Often, well into adulthood, we struggle with knowing the answer to that question.
 Choosing a vocation and setting life goals can be challenging, but the wisdom of the Bible can help tremendously.

-It is exciting to think that, aside from the Lamb’s Book of Life, which includes the names of all the people who are saved by the blood of Jesus Christ and faith in Him, there are other books in the Court of Heaven.
+It is exciting to think that, aside from the Lamb’s Book of Life, which includes the names of all the people saved by Jesus Christ's blood and faith in Him, there are other books in the Court of Heaven.
 Daniel 7:10 records the following scene in Heaven: And a river of fire was pouring out, flowing from His [God’s] presence.
 Millions of angels ministered to Him; many millions stood to attend Him.
 Then the court began its session, and the books were opened.
 What books?
-Keeping ledgers of individual’s lives is an age-old practice evidenced in such Biblical references as “the book of the chronicles” mentioned in Esther 2:23, where Mordecai’s heroic deed of saving King Ahasuerus’ life was recorded.
+Keeping ledgers of individuals' lives is an age-old practice evidenced in Biblical references as “the book of the Chronicles” mentioned in Esther 2:23, where Mordecai’s heroic deed of saving King Ahasuerus’ life was recorded.
 Such “divine ledgers” contain the decrees of one’s destiny and one’s rewards and punishments” (The IVP Bible Background Commentary).

 The most rewarding thing we can do is that for which we were created.
-Godly Christian friends can help you determine what that is in your life—whether you are 2 months old in the Lord or 40 years old in the faith.
+Searching the Bible and seeking counsel from trusted Christian friends, combined with prayer, can help you determine what that is in your life—whether you are two months old in the Lord or forty years old in the faith.
 Lord Jesus, show us that for which You have apprehended us!

 © 2022, Chris Werre